Gordon Watson (footballer, born 1971): Hartlepool United

 After leaving Bournemouth he played for the reserve team of Portsmouth.
 He finished his career with Hartlepool United, scoring 23 goals in 49 games in the Football League.
 While playing for Hartlepool he continued to live on the south coast, training during the week with the Southampton squad, and flying up to Hartlepool for matches.
 He was top-scorer for the club during his first season with them, scoring 18 goals in all competitions, and he signed a new one-year contract in May 2002.
 At the start of his second season with the club he spoke of his desire to help the club get promoted.
 He broke his left leg in September 2002, playing for the club's reserves in January 2003, before returning to first-team training with the club in February 2003.
 He had previously spent time recuperating at Lilleshall.
 In July 2003, after leaving Hartlepool, he was linked with a return to former club Sheffield Wednesday, after trialling with the club.

 International career

 Watson won two caps for the England under-21 team.

 Personal life

 After retiring as a player, Watson combined working in investments in the City of London with a media career for BBC Radio Solent.
+He now lives in Costa Rica and is a host on the BetUS Soccer Channel.